 Sickening Crunch: Aside from being a Plasma magician, Gore seems to also specialize in orthopedics, since most of his grab moves involves attacking or grabbing an opponent's limbs so that he can pull and snap it instantly.
 In fact, one of his special attacks involves having to lie down on the ground so that he can get close to the opponent, which would then enable him to grab their legs while shoving his right foot up towards their...private area so that he can intentionally snap it and the legs as well.
 Surprisingly, the attack itself is called Shindou Ryouhou (Vibration Treatment).

-A green-skinned turtle-like alien who uses a Plasma Spear in battle.
-Coming from the Planet Kappa in the Cygnus Galaxy, Kappah is a soldier for his planet's elite military army.
-Because Kappah and his race dislike peace and prefer war, his planet has had a falling out with Earth and many other planets during attemped negotiations.
-Bilstein had approached Kappah one day and told him that if he were to join up with the Fourth Empire, his planet would be given full protection from any outside threat.
+A green-skinned turtle-like humanoid alien who fights with a Plasma Spear.
+Coming from the Planet Kappa which lies from within the Cygnus Galaxy of the universe, Kappah is a bitter and belligerent military soldier for his home planet's elite military army.
+Because Kappah and his race dislike peace and prefer war, his home planet has had a falling out with Earth and many other planets during attemped negotiations.
+Bilstein had approached Kappah one day and told him that if he were to join up with the Fourth Empire, his home planet would be given full protection from any potential outside threat.
 Kappah accepts Bilstein's deal and joins up with him and the rest of the Fourth Empire.

 Proud Warrior Race Guy: Kappah and his race are known for having a belligerent nature and that they despise peace, living only for war and fighting.

-An alien royal prince who uses a set of Plasma Yo-Yos in battle.
-His full name is Prince Saturn Kuida-Ore the 3rd and that he's the royal prince of the Planet Saturn in the Andromeda Galaxy.
-He grew jealous of Saturn's popularity as a street performer and determined to prove that he's a much better one, he adopts the alias of "Prince" and joins up with the Fourth Empire so that he can get the chance to fight Saturn in his own given opportunity.
+An alien royal prince who fights with Plasma Yo-Yos.
+His full name is Saturn Kuida-Ore the 3rd and that he's the royal prince of the Planet Saturn.
+Prince grew jealous of Saturn's popularity as a street performer and determined to prove that he's a much better one, he adopts the alias of "Prince" and joins up with the Fourth Empire so that he can get the chance to fight Saturn from within his own given chance and opportunity.

-A Spanish female fencer who uses a Plasma Rapier in battle.
-Claire's reason for being a part of the Fourth Empire is shrouded in mystery, but it is speculated that something tragic had happened to her in the past and that she saw the Fourth Empire as a way of escaping her own personal pain.
+A Spanish female fencer who fights with a Plasma Rapier and that she happens to be a long-time friend of Gerelt, in which she works with him under Bilstein.
+Claire's reason for being a part of the Fourth Empire is shrouded in mystery, but it is speculated that something tragic had happened to her in the past and that she saw the Fourth Empire as a way of escaping her own personal pain and suffering.